 Like déjà vu, we were still without visas on the Thursday before the Sunday departure, so rather than give up yet again, Tony decided to sit in the Brisbane PNG Consulate on Friday – and he wasn’t going to move until all of the paperwork was signed off.

-Tony sat in that office from early morning until the after the Consulate closed – and finally, at 6.30 pm he walked out with visas in hand.
+Tony sat in that Consulate office from early morning until after the Consulate closed – and finally, at 6.30 pm, he walked out with visas in hand.

 This is just one example of how hard we work for our clients behind the scenes!